Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Sign a message with the private key of an address

 Arguments:
-1. "address"         (string, required) The telestai address to use for the private key.
+1. "address"         (string, required) The meowcoin address to use for the private key.
 2. "message"         (string, required) The message to create a signature of.

 Result: